 When moving off campus it is important to consider your budget.
-How much food, transportation, etc.?
+How much money do you have to spend on rent, utilities (often not included), cable, internet, food, transportation, etc.?
 Do you have enough money for upfront fees?

 Upfront Fees